For expat residents having a baby in the UK, this guide explains the options, including maternity insurance, prenatal, postnatal care, and more.

 Following the release of both mother and baby, a midwife will visit your home around every second day during the first 10 days.
 The midwife will check your recovery from labor and that your baby is feeding and gaining weight; the period may be extended for up to four weeks if the midwife isn’t happy you are both settled.

 The mother, meanwhile, is expected to undergo a postnatal check-up with her doctor six to eight weeks after the birth.
-Visit the NHS website for an extensive list of post-natal services and support available to parents in the UK, such as talking therapy.
+Visit the NHS website for an extensive list of post-natal services and support available to parents, including mental health and therapy in the UK.

 Parents have up to 42 days to register the birth of their child in the UK; except in Scotland where the limit is 21 days.
 You may be able to register the birth at the hospital before the mother leaves; the hospital will advise if this is available.
 This is more commonly done, however, at the local register office for the area where your baby was born in the UK.